katelaan/harrsh/README.md

  2. **Decision procedures** for deciding whether a given SID has unfoldings that satisfy the robustness property.

 Currently, the following robustness properties are supported for arbitrary SIDs.

-* *Satisfiability* and *unsatisfiability* checking
+* Satisfiability and unsatisfiability checking
-* *Establishment* checking to prove absence of dangling pointers
+* Establishment checking to prove absence of dangling pointers
-* *Reachability* to show definite reachability between pairs of variables in the heap
+* Reachability to show definite reachability between pairs of variables in the heap
-* *Garbage freedom*, i.e., absence of unreachable allocated memory locations
+* Garbage freedom, i.e., absence of unreachable allocated memory locations
-* *Weak acyclicity*, i.e., acyclicity of all paths involving only non-dangling pointers
+* Weak acyclicity, i.e., acyclicity of all paths involving only non-dangling pointers

 HARRSH is co-developed by [FORSYTE](http://forsyte.at) (TU Wien) and [MOVES](http://moves.rwth-aachen.de) (RWTH Aachen University).
-For more details, see the preprint of our paper "Unified Reasoning about Robustness Properties of Symbolic-Heap Separation Logic" (Christina Jansen, Jens Katelaan, Christoph Matheja, Thomas Noll, and Florian Zuleger) on [arXiv.org](http://arxiv.org).
+For more details, see the preprint of our paper "Unified Reasoning about Robustness Properties of Symbolic-Heap Separation Logic" (by Christina Jansen, Jens Katelaan, Christoph Matheja, Thomas Noll, and Florian Zuleger) on [arXiv.org](http://arxiv.org).

 ### Installation ###

 Just clone the repository and run "sbt compile" followed by "sbt run" in your working copy.
 More detailed instructions are available in a separate INSTALL file.

-### Tutorial ###
+### Tutorial

 #### Writing SID Specifications ####